-1.1°4 1.57 Transmission Provider's Monthly Transmission System Peak: The maximum firm usage of the Transmission Provider's Transmission System in a calendar month. ~ 1.58 Transmission Service: Point-To-Point Transmission Service provided under Part II of the Tariff on a firm and non-firm basis.
-1.59 Transmission System: The facilities owned, controlled or operated by the Transmission Provider that are used to provide transmission service under Part II and Part III of the Tariff. - 2 Initial Allo cation and Renewal Procedures - 144 2.1 Initial Allocation of Available Transfer Capability: For purposes of determining whether existing capability on the Transmission Provider's - Transmission System is adequate to accommodate a request for firm service under this Tariff, all Completed Applications for new firm transmission service • received during the initial sixty (60) day period commencing with the effective date of the Tariff will be deemed to have been filed simultaneously.
-A lottery - system conducted by an independent party shall be used to assign priorities for - Completed Applications filed simultaneously.
-All Completed Applications for firm transmission service received after the initial sixty (60) day period shall be assigned a priority pursuant to Section 13.2. - 2.2 Reservation Priority For Existing Firm Service Customers: Existing firm service customers (wholesale requirements and transmission-only, with a contract term of five years or more), have the right to continue to take y ita transmission service from the Transmission Provider when the contract expires, rolls over or is renewed.
-This transmission reservation priority is independent - of whether the existing customer continues to purchase capacity and energy -18 from the Transmission Provider or elects to purchase capacity and energy from another supplier.
-If at the end of the contract term, the Transmission Provider's - Transmission System cannot accommodate all of the requests for transmission service, the existing firm service customer must agree to accept a contract term at least equal to a competing request by any new Eligible Customer and to pay the current rate for such service; provided that, the firm service customer shall - have a right of first refusal at the end of such service only if the new contract is for five years or more.
+- 2.1 Initial Allocation of Available Transmission Transfer Capability: For purposes of determining whether existing capability on the Transmission Provider's Transmission System is adequate to accommodate a request for firm service under this Tariff, all Completed Applications for new firm transmission service received during the initial sixty (60) day period commencing with the effective date of the Tariff will be deemed to have been filed simultaneously.
+A lottery system conducted by an independent party shall be used to assign priorities for Completed Applications filed simultaneously.
+All Completed Applications for firm transmission service received after the initial sixty (60) day period shall be assigned a priority pursuant to Section 13.2. - 2.2 Reservation Priority For Existing Firm Service Customers: Existing firm service customers (wholesale requirements and transmission-only, with a contract term of one years or more), have the right to continue to take transmission service from the Transmission Provider when the contract expires, rolls over or is renewed.
+This transmission reservation priority is independent of whether the existing customer continues to purchase capacity and energy from the Transmission Provider or elects to purchase capacity and energy from another supplier.
+If at the end of the contract term, the Transmission Provider's Transmission System cannot accommodate all of the requests for transmission service, the existing firm service customer must agree to accept a contract term at least equal to a competing request by any new Eligible Customer and to pay the current rate for such service; provided that, the firm service customer shall have a right of first refusal at the end of such service only if the new contract is for five years or more.
 The existing firm service customer must provide notice to the Transmission Provider whether it will exercise its right of first refusal no less than one year prior to the expiration date of its transmission service agreement.
-This transmission reservation priority for existing firm service - customers is an ongoing right that may be exercised at the end of all firm contract terms of five years or longer.
-Service agreements subject to a right of first refusal entered into prior to [the date of the Transmission Provider's filing adopting the reformed rollover language herein in compliance with Order Issu ed by: Edwa ard Hulls, PSOC Chair 8 Effective: December 1, 2009

-No. 890] or associated with a transmission service request received prior to July 13, 2007, unless terminated, will become subject to the five year/one year requirement on the first rollover date after [the date of the Transmission Provider's filing adopting the reformed rollover language herein in compliance with Order No. 890]; provided that, the one-year notice requirement shall apply to such service agreements with five years or more left in their terms as of the [date of the Transmission Provider's filing adopting the reformed rollover language herein in compliance with Order No. 890].
+This transmission reservation priority for existing firm service customers is an ongoing right that may be exercised at the end of all firm contract terms of one-yearfive years or longer.
+Service agreements subject to a right of first refusal entered into prior to [the date of the Transmission Provider's filing adopting the reformed rollover language herein in compliance with Order No. 890] or associated with a transmission service request received prior to July 13, 2007, unless terminated, will become subject to the five year/one year requirement on the first rollover date after [the date of the Transmission Provider's filing adopting the reformed rollover language herein in compliance with Order No. 890]; provided that, the one-year notice requirement shall apply to such service agreements with five years or more left in their terms as of the [date of the Transmission Provider's filing adopting the reformed rollover language herein in compliance with Order No. 890].